-When Bicyclists Are Responsible For A Florida Car Accident?
+When Bicyclists Are Responsible for a Florida Car Accident?

 Florida offers fantastic bicycle riding weather pretty much all year round.
 When most people think of accidents involving bicyclists on the roadway, they think of the incident as being the driver’s fault.
 However, what happens when a bicyclist is responsible for a Florida car accident?
 Who is responsible for paying compensation for damages in these cases?